 Somebody posted the linked on FB and I read through it.
 It is full of discomfort for me -- and as a Christian, I think discomfort is often a good, or at least necessary thing.

-First of all, my inclination is not to like Osteen.
+First of all, my inclination is to dislike Osteen.
 He is a TV minister, a class that evokes the same sort of visceral reaction as "politician, used car salesman, etc".
 Being a Christian means one should ALWAYS feel at least uncomfortable about those reactions.
 We know we are supposed to LOVE even our ENEMIES.

 The writer of the column doesn't get my vote either though -- very much "works righteousness", "holier than thou", "Scribes and Pharisee's", judgmental, etc I have a hard time understanding how any Christian can feel comfortable making the kinds of harsh judgements he is making.